About The Office of International Programs

 Kansas State University is implementing an aggressive plan to become a top 50 public research university by 2025 and is drafting a strategic plan to address internationalization of the campus and classroom.
 KSU is celebrating its 150th year throughout 2013.

-2,106 International students enrolled this fall
+2,106 international students enrolled in fall 2013

-Almost 1,000 international students from China on campus (undergraduate and graduate)
+981 international students from China on campus (undergraduate and graduate)

-Over 450 students enroll in KSU’s English Language Program each year and 97% of those students go on to academic work at KSU
+450 students enroll in KSU’s English Language Program each year and 97% of those students go on to academic work at KSU

 160 exchange agreements and memoranda of understanding with institutions around the globe

-136 Indian students are studying on campus
+136 Indian students studying on campus

-108 countries represented at Kansas State University
+103 countries represented at Kansas State University

-79 students are from Ecuador
+79 students from Ecuador on campus

 3 University recruiting offices abroad: China (first U.S. University to open office in 2006), India and Vietnam